Dr. Jason Lee Crockett

 Department of Anthropology and Sociology

-I joined the Department of Anthropology and Sociology at Kutztown University in the fall of 2010 after completing my Ph.D. at the University of Arizona.
+I joined the Department of Anthropology and Sociology at Kutztown University in the fall of 2010 after completing my Ph.D. at the University of Arizona, and recieved tenure in the fall of 2015.
 My teaching and research interests are in areas of sexualities and gender, social movements, communities, culture and religion, knowledge/science, methods, and race/ethnicity.

 My goals in teaching are for classes to be informative, engaging, and applicable to students' lives beyond the classroom and their undergraduate educational experience.
 By informative, I mean introducing students to new ideas and perspectives, exposing students to cultures and phenomena many of them are unlikely to have encountered before, pointing to the "big picture" in terms of topics relevant to an area of study, and guiding them on where to find additional information.
 By engaging, I mean demonstrating how social theory and research can be applied to students' own lives, discussing questions and debates that students are interested in, and encouraging active dialogue among students.
 By applicability, I mean developing knowledge and skills that will be useful in other classes, future occupations, and navigating life more generally.